-Qualified students may be authorized to pursue a Ph.D. degree at IUPUI in areas where a program has been arranged with Purdue, West Lafayette, or the Indiana University School of Medicine.
+Qualified students may be authorized to pursue a Purdue Ph.D. degree at IUPUI in areas where a program has been arranged with Purdue, West Lafayette.
 For further details, contact the department in which study is desired.

 Financial support in the form of teaching and research assistantships is available through the departments of the School of Science.
 Students who want to be considered for IUPUI fellowships must submit GRE (verbal/quantitative/analytic) scores.
 Area examination scores may also be submitted for consideration.